togetherassessments/assessment-site/src/content/assessments/text-pages/fees.md

 title: Fees
 image: ~/assets/images/assessments/pexels-anntarazevich-5242813.jpg
 image_alt: Two people holding receipts
+seo_settings:
+  metaTitle: "Assessment Fees & Pricing | Together Assessments"
+  metaDescription: "Clear pricing for ADHD and autism assessments.
+From £300 for ADHD to £700 for comprehensive assessments.
+Free 15-minute consultations available."
 ---
 [**15 minute virtual session** - Free](https://calendar.app.google/KYYzTkpgtqCVpGbE9)<br/>
 Please consider booking a free, no obligation, 15 minute session with me now to consider your needs and how I may be able to support you